MN-01

 Plain Language

-Deployers must implement reasonable age verification systems to prevent minors from accessing chatbots that include human-like features.
-The statute does not prescribe a specific verification method — it uses a reasonableness standard.
-This obligation applies to all generative AI chatbots with human-like features, not only social AI companions.
+Deployers must implement reasonable age verification systems to prevent minors from accessing chatbots with human-like features.
+The statute does not specify the particular verification method required — it must be 'reasonable.'
+This is the operational mechanism by which the substantive prohibition on minors accessing human-like features is enforced.

 2. Shall implement reasonable age verification systems to ensure that generative AI chatbots with human-like features are not provisioned to minors;